alexnathanson/EPSolar_Tracer/README.md

 * sudo cat /proc/tty/driver/serial

 #### Troubleshooting
-If you're trying to use the EXAR driver set the port to the right permissions. <br>
+If you're trying to use the EXAR driver set the port to the right permissions.
-Sudo chmod 777 /dev/PORTNAME
+* Sudo chmod 777 /dev/PORTNAME

 ### Via GPIO
 This method uses a Max485 and a 5v to 3.3v level shifter.
 I have not realized this version, but it should be doable if you need to free up USB ports for whatever reason.